mrkirchner/webgl/readme.md

 ## Known Issues

 - Loading Data while scroll causes weird layout issues, could fix by refactoring animations or move to an animation library.
-- Hack to handle url missing actual image, currently catching unhandled promise at window and checking error for url, should be using the built in loader but was having issues with texture not being returnd.
+- Hack to handle url missing actual image, currently catching unhandled promise at window and checking error for url, should be using the built in loader but was having issues with texture not being returned.
+Also Brave/Chrome browser support hack.